Projective characterization of higher-order quantum transformations: Introductory example extended: dynamics-like construction up to fourth order

-Back to the general case of a super-supermap, we can use this insight to further simplify the projector.
-We inject the simplification for the case of a functional into the central part.
-Distributing over the union, one obtains a canonical form as in Def. \ref{def:canonical_form}:
+But one can also inject the previously discussed simplification for the case of a functional into the central part.
+Distributing over the union, one obtains a normal form as in Definition \ref{def:normal_form}: